Sevada797/bash4hacking/README.md

 # bash4hacking
-Set of scripts that will be useful for bug hunters Read  `Instalation` for insntallation
+Set of scripts that will be useful for bug hunters<br>
+Read  `Instalation` for insntallation

 ## 🔧 Installation